 Optional ↔ Mandatory pic.twitter.com/YHXvUpYQbP— Wavelength (@WavelengthDaily) March 19, 2020

 Some clever folks have even set up entire Twitter accounts dedicated to running games in the form of tweets, including the excellent recent release Wavelength - which Charlie called the best party game since Codenames in our review.

 Similar to BoardGameArena, Yucata is a website that hosts a virtual library of board games to play online.

-The selection of board games varies from easier games such as two-player board game Jaipur and Hey, That’s My Fish - one of the best board games for kids - to the more complex and meaty, including Martin Wallace’s historical deckbuilder A Few Acres of Snow and the Spiel des Jahres-winning El Grande.
+The selection of board games varies from easier games such as two-player game Jaipur and Hey, That’s My Fish - one of the best games for kids - to the more complex and meaty, including Martin Wallace’s historical deckbuilder A Few Acres of Snow and the Spiel des Jahres-winning El Grande.
 There are dozens of games available for free, although the catalogue does learn to more strategic ‘Eurogames’ than theme-heavy or story-driven board games.